databinding-gmbh/T4.FileManager.VisualStudio/docs/manual/index.md

 Install-Package T4.FileManager.VisualStudio.FullFramework
 ```

-`FileManager.ttinclude` should be automatically added to your project root.
+`T4.FileManager.VisualStudio.ttinclude` should be automatically added to your project root.

 ## Usage